cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

 ##### Opening Handshake

-The opening handshake subprotocol serves to initialize roots of trust for two chains on each other and negotiate an agreeable connection version.
+The opening handshake subprotocol serves to initialize consensus states for two chains on each other and negotiate an agreeable connection version.

 The opening handshake defines four datagrams: *ConnOpenInit*, *ConnOpenTry*, *ConnOpenAck*, and *ConnOpenConfirm*.